WarrenAdam/Horiseon-Website/README.md

 # Horiseon-Website

 ## Description
-This Challenge was created for boot camp students to practice make accesibility aand readability changes to both the CSS and index HTML files in the challenge folder.
-It contains notes on HTML, CSS, Git, and JavaScript.
-It can teach aspiring web developers of all ages and skill ranges about the basics of coding as a web developer.
-This guide is a useful tool to look back through and search for important topics.
+This Challenge was created for boot camp students to practice in making websites for accesibile for users.

 ## Installation
 N/A